 The dean of the School of Public Health shall serve as an ex-officio member of the Board of Directors of the association and of any executive or similar committee empowered to act for the Board of Directors of the association.

-Officers shall be appointed by the Board for a three-year term.
+Officers to be appointed for a one-year term

 The directors shall be appointed for three-year terms.
 No director shall serve more than two consecutive terms unless the Nominating Committee is unable to find a replacement and the member is re-nominated.
 Terms will be staggered so that each year up to four directors are appointed.
 A slate of new directors will be developed annually by the nominating committee and presented to the Board for approval.